ibm-cloud-docs/Backup/restore-from-another-server-in-another-dc.md

 2. From the Action menu, select **Restore**.
 3. Enter the encryption password.
 4. The Restore window appears.
 By default, it displays the most recent safe set.
 To choose a different date, click the Calendar icon, and view other safe sets.
 5. Select the files and directories that you want to include.
 Then, click **Include** to save your choices.

     Default restore options place the files in their original location.
 If files exist in the destination folder with the same name, the incoming file is renamed.
-These options can be changed and alternate restore location can be selected from Restore Destination options.
+These options can be changed and alternative restore location can be selected from Restore Destination options.
     {: note}

 6. When your restore set is configured the way that you want it, click **Apply Now**.